pivotal/docs-tap/workloads/spec-reference.md

 ### <a id ="api-descriptors"></a>api-descriptors

-The `api-descriptor` resource takes care of adding an [APIDescriptor](../api-auto-registration/key-concepts.hbs.md) to the set of Kubernetes objects to deploy such that API auto registration takes place.
+The `api-descriptor` resource adds an [APIDescriptor](../api-auto-registration/key-concepts.hbs.md) to the set of Kubernetes objects to deploy.
+This enables API auto registration.

 Parameters: